alexsyo/brain/README.md

 # Brain

-WebGL example of the application of the neural network and the genetic algorithms
+WebGL application of the neural network and the genetic algorithms

+Check it out at https://alexsyo.github.io/brain